benvic7/benvic7/README.md

 ## Languages and Technologies ⌨

-I have been coding mostly in Java, but I also know HTML, CSS, JavaScript, SQL, Python, C, C#, and Git.
+I have been coding mostly in Java, but I also know Python, HTML, CSS, JavaScript, SQL, C, C#, and Git.

-Some technologies I'm familiar with are Java Spring Boot, Pygame, Mockito, Postman, Apache Maven, Jira, and more.
+Some technologies I'm familiar with are Java Spring Boot, Pygame, Mockito, Postman, Apache Maven, Kafka, Jira, and more.

 In my free time, I am learning frontend programming languages (HTML, CSS, JavaScript, and React).

 ## My Current Project 🚀

-In my free time, I am working on developing a ski-themed social media site.
+I am currently working on developing a full-stack ski-themed social media site.

 ## Get in Touch! 📞